zegsampaio/MCW-OSS-PaaS-and-DevOps/Whiteboard design session/WDS trainer guide - OSS PaaS and DevOps.md

     - Focus entirely on scaling the capabilities that support the business logic

-    - Capability is scaled transparently at a very granular level (e.g. scaling occurs on a per request or function invocation basis and not on an all up server load basis)
+    - Capability is scaled transparently at a very granular level (e.g., scaling occurs on a per request or function invocation basis and not on an all-up server load basis)

     - Cost is typically associated with time spent supporting business logic computation, not on the time server resources are available to handle requests

     In Azure, Functions is a prime component of a serverless architecture, but not the only service that may be utilized in one.
-Other Azure Services that, by this definition, can be composed into a serverless architecture include: Logic Apps, Azure Storage Blobs, Tables and Queues, Azure Data Lake Store, API Management, CDN, Media Services, Notification Hubs, IoT Hub, and Service Bus.
+Other Azure Services that, by this definition, can be composed into a serverless architecture include Logic Apps, Azure Storage Blobs, Tables and Queues, Azure Data Lake Store, API Management, CDN, Media Services, Notification Hubs, IoT Hub, and Service Bus.

-8. We've read that Visual Studio Code is a free, open source code editor that can be used for OSS development.
+8. We've read that Visual Studio Code is a free, open-source code editor that can be used for OSS development.
 Can our developers continue to use their IDE, or do they need to switch over to using VS Code to write code destined for the Azure platform?
 Does VS Code offer any features or integration capabilities that would make it advantageous over a non-Microsoft code editor?

-    Development teams that prefer to use their existing tools for building Azure applications, can continue to do so.
+    Development teams that prefer to use their existing tools for building Azure applications can continue to do so.
 Popular code editors, like WebMatrix and IntelliJ, offer integration with Microsoft Azure and Azure DevOps, allowing developers to easily create, develop, test, and deploy Azure applications.

-    Visual Studio Code is a lightweight open source code editor which runs on your desktop and is available for Windows, macOS, and Linux.
-At its heart, VS Code features a lightning fast source code editor, with support for hundreds of languages.
+    Visual Studio Code is a lightweight open-source code editor that runs on your desktop and is available for Windows, macOS, and Linux.
+At its heart, VS Code features a lightning-fast source code editor with support for hundreds of languages.
 VS Code helps developer productivity with syntax highlighting, bracket-matching, auto-indentation, box-selection, snippets, and more.

     For serious coding, you'll often benefit from tools with more code understanding than just blocks of text.
 Visual Studio Code includes built-in support for IntelliSense code completion, rich semantic code understanding and navigation, and code refactoring.
 It also includes an interactive debugger, so you can step through source code, inspect variables, view call stacks, and execute commands in the console.